percentileRose

 , applying theauto.text

-argument, to handle formatting.- key.footer
+argument, to handle formatting.see

 .- key.position